abhabongse/paxter/docs/paxter_language_tutorial.md

 Among these 3 sections, only the starter section is mandatory;
 the other 2 sections are optional and can be omitted.
-Additionally, there should _not_ be any whitespace characters separating between the switch and the introduction section, nor between different sections of the same command.
+Additionally, there should _not_ be any whitespace characters separating between the switch and the starter section, nor between different sections of the same command.

 ### Starter section